tymyrddin/purple/source/docs/audits/iso27001/climb.md

 A rope team depends on everyone knowing their knots (competence), learning new techniques when the route demands it (training), and understanding when to tighten the rope (awareness).

+The distinction matters for evidence.
+Competence is not evidenced by a course completion certificate; it is evidenced by what someone does in a realistic situation.
+A system administrator who has completed firewall training has attended training; one who configures a firewall correctly under realistic conditions, with incomplete documentation and time pressure, has demonstrated competence.
+Awareness is not evidenced by a quiz score; it is evidenced by what people do when they encounter an actual phishing attempt or notice something unusual.
+Designing the programme around observable outcomes rather than training delivery shifts the metric from attendance to behaviour.

 ### Building security awareness

 Awareness is not a slide deck once a year; it is a steady rhythm of reminders, briefings, and habits that reinforce secure behaviour.

+Awareness that changes behaviour works best when the learning environment is close to the actual work context.
+A short briefing on a threat that appeared in the organisation's own sector that week works better than an hour on abstract policy, because it is specific, timely, and actionable.
+Simulations, tabletop exercises, and scenario-based challenges work for the same reason: they are self-correcting.
+The participant experiences the consequence of a wrong choice in a safe environment, which is more durable than being told what the right choice is.
+Designing awareness around exercises that reflect what people actually encounter, rather than policy content delivered in isolation, is the mechanism that moves click rates and keeps them there.

 Example:
 During phishing season (which seems to be all year), a logistics company runs five-minute "campfire briefings" before shifts.
 Workers learn what suspicious messages look like and how to report them.
 No one expects them to quote the ISO clause, they just need to hold the line when it matters.
 After three months, click rates on simulated phishing tests drop from 18% to 5%.

+The facilitator's role in security awareness is to create conditions where people encounter realistic situations and have to make real decisions, not to deliver content.
+A briefing that presents a real recent incident from the sector and asks "what would you have done?" produces more durable learning than one that explains the correct procedure.
+The debrief after a simulation exercise, where people articulate what they noticed and what they would do differently, is where the awareness is actually formed.
+What the group discussed and decided in that debrief is more informative evidence than an attendance record.

 ## Communication on the mountain